-Dental problems can be a hassle.
+Dental concerns can be a hassle.
 Not only can they be uncomfortable and, in some cases, extremely painful, but left untreated, the problem can progress and become pretty expensive.
 Prevention is always best when it comes to your teeth.
-Practicing good dental hygiene and knowing how to recognize early signs of gum disease can protect the health of your mouth and prevent major dental issues down the road.
-For preventative and dental implant services in White Marsh, MD, you can count on Dental Designs of Maryland-White Marsh.
+Practicing good dental hygiene and recognizing early signs of gum disease can prevent major dental issues.
+For preventative and dental implant services in White Marsh, MD, you can count on Dental Designs of Maryland – White Marsh, MD.

-Our Dental Designs of Maryland-White Marsh team proudly provides comprehensive dental care when you see early signs of gum disease.
+Our team proudly provides comprehensive dental care and periodontal disease treatment when you see early signs of gum disease.
 Learn more about our extensive list of dental services by reaching out to our friendly team online or at 410.834.4284.

 What Are the Early Signs of Gum Disease?